Stefanie Rabatsch

 Kubizek, a childhood friend and later biographer of his childhood experience with Hitler, wrote about Stefanie in his book, Adolf Hitler, My Childhood Friend.
 He alleges that Hitler fell in love with her after she passed by him during her daily daughter-mother stroll in Linz, glancing at him.
-In Kubizek's account, although in love with her to the point of suicide, Hitler never once spoke with her, and she later married an Austrian army officer.
-Stefanie stated in interviews that she was unaware of Hitler's feelings towards her, and little is known about her life.
+In Kubizek's account, although in love with her nearly to the point of suicide, Hitler never once spoke with her, and she later married an Austrian army officer.
+Stefanie stated in interviews that she was unaware of Hitler's feelings towards her.
+She was buried on 9 January 1976 in Kalksburg, Vienna.

 The one-sided relationship has been discussed in many books.
 Some question the accuracy of Kubizek's memoir, the only source for the story.
 Others accept that there is some basis of fact, but downplay the significance of the youthful infatuation, while yet others consider that it gives valuable insight into the development of Hitler's personality.